Cruel and Two Casserole Punishment Live in St. Paul

 Should I be putting, should I just be looking in my kitchen, tasting things individually,

-I'm going back to my chambers with this pass roll and I'll be back in a moment with my dirty
+I'm going back to my chambers with this casserole, and I'll be back in a moment for with my verdict.

 Please rise as Judge Sean Odgman exits the courtroom.